Subelliptic Gevrey spaces: Subelliptic Gevrey spaces on the Heisenberg Group

-we can observe that each product will produce a matrix with a travelling lower (or upper) non-zero diagonal.
-Once all the products have been accomplished, the non-zero entries, placed all on one lower (or upper) diagonal, will be of the form $ c^{|\alpha|}\big(\lambda m\big)^{\frac{|\alpha|}{2}}$.
-Therefore, the non-zero entries placed all on one lower (or upper) diagonal of the final matrix
+we can observe that each product will produce a matrix with a travelling upper (or lower) non-zero diagonal.
+Once all the products have been accomplished, the non-zero entries, placed all on one upper (or lower) diagonal, will be of the form $ c^{|I|}\big(\lambda m\big)^{\frac{|I|}{2}}$, with $c$ a fixed constant.
+Therefore, the non-zero entries placed all on one upper (or lower) diagonal of the final matrix